LayerXcom/cordage/README.md

 ## Loadmap and Our status

+### Loadmap

 ### Status
 WARNING: Cordage is alpha quality software, improvements and fixes are made frequently.

 For now, we focus on EVM Based Blockchain and only supported for two functions below.

 1. [Flow Ethereum TX](/flow-ethereum-tx)
-    This CorDapp provides a simple example of how to send a transaction to Ethereum from Corda Flow.
+- This CorDapp provides a simple example of how to send a transaction to Ethereum from Corda Flow.

 2. [Flow Ethereum Event Watch](/flow-ethereum-event-watch)
-    This CorDapp provides a simple example of how to watch(get) Ethereum Events and send a transaction to Ethereum Contract from Corda Flow.
+- This CorDapp provides a simple example of how to watch(get) Ethereum Events and send a transaction to Ethereum Contract from Corda Flow.

-### Loadmap